Vanesa0104/Comp-3005-Final-Project-/README.md

 psql -U postgres -d fitness -f fitness_setup.sql
 ```

-I had a corrupt file that prevent me from connecting to PG Admin 4, so I'm putting this here just in case
+I had a corrupt file that prevented me from connecting to PG Admin 4, so I'm putting this here just in case

 2. Open `psql`: